prachi25/page/README.md

-This is my first page using HTML and CSS.
+This is a basic web page using HTML and CSS.